sz2858/MSTU5003FinalProject/README.md

 ## Illustration

 -- The overall design is based on my former assignments on developing my own educational website: UTOPIA.
-This websited is aiming at fun learning.
+This website is aiming at fun learning.
 So at the very beginning, I created several animations to arouse students' interest.

 -- The whole learning aims to provide children a more fun experience in computer programming.
 By leading students to explore the info courses, students can use the slides to learn the first lesson: some basics about coding.